How-to » Engine » Mechanical, Lubrication & Cooling » How to Replace a Water Pump

 - Water Pump Gasket

 - Water Pump

-Always wear safety glasses when working on your vehicle.
+Safety Tip: Always wear safety glasses when working on your vehicle.
 Wear other personal protective equipment (PPE) when necessary, for example latex gloves or closed toe shoes.

 With the engine off and cold, open the hood and locate the vehicle's radiator and water pump.